ices-eg/wg_WGEEL/Misc/wkeelmigration/jags_modelling.md

       })
     }

-Know, we make a loop to select the number of clusters based on a DIC criterion
+Now, we make a loop to select the number of clusters based on a DIC criterion

     comparison <- lapply(2:7,